sofaspawn/servat/README.md

 - [x] readup on servers in golang
 - [x] setup a basic server
 - [x] create a client
-- [ ] make a proper client with ui
+- [ ] make a proper client with ui -> make a web frontend